Skip to main content

 Whitcomb called working with her “one of the most meaningful things in my life.”
 He told me that “she knew nothing about music,” and that at her advanced age “she needed a cue to come in at the right place on every line.
 But then she’d take it and do something great with it.
 The greatest performers have an instinct.
 They shouldn’t be analyzed.”

 When he went to her apartment, “there was invariably a 10-minute wait for her grand entrance from the bedroom.”
 Dressed in a negligee, with a towering wig and full makeup, she always sat facing a mirror.
 Whitcomb found her apartment “a little shabby, the white walls dirty, a really old TV.
 The furniture looked as if it was coming apart.
 If she was well off, she didn’t live ostentatiously.”
 His lunch was always prepared and waiting for him, “tuna salad under Saran wrap and a dessert like carrot cake.”
-In her book Sex, Health, and ESP she condemned sugar, but he often spotted her sneaking sweets.
+In her book Sex, Health, and ESP, she condemned sugar, but he often spotted her sneaking sweets.
 He speaks of her with genuine affection: “She was like an aunt to me.
 She took a real interest in my career.
 She’d adjust my tie or pull up my shirt if I was going to an audition.
 She came to my show, sat in the back row, laughed at my jokes.”
 Whitcomb found aspects of her “mysterious—all her talk about ’the forces.’
 She attracted some charlatans with that ESP.”
 But he admired her greatly.
 “She had her life completely under control, and she always knew Mae West the public figure from Mae West the private person.
 The private person was very considerate, keen to push other people to the front, to further their careers.”
 He adds that “she lived in her own world” and “she had a completely instinctive way of thinking of life.
 She had collaborators sit with her, throw out ideas, and she’d say, ‘Miss West wouldn’t do that.’
 When she was more relaxed, she was another Mae West, sweet, demure.
 She had a sensitive side, a retiring side.
-She’d say, ‘The world is about spiritual power, it’s about feeling.’”
+She’d say, ‘The world is about spiritual power; it’s about feeling.’”

-Through Whitcomb I met Dan Price, a film archivist who dined with her once a week during the 1970s.
+Through Whitcomb, I met Dan Price, a film archivist who dined with her once a week during the 1970s.
 “Her favorite movie was a two-and-a-half-hour composite I made of her best scenes,” he told me.
 She would pick him up in her limousine.
 “Whenever she got a new limo, she’d always give her old one to nuns.
 ‘I can’t stand to see a nun riding on a bus,’ she’d say.”
 She favored a Chinese restaurant in the seedy section of downtown Los Angeles, and “she’d make her entrance through the kitchen.
 It was funny to watch her with people.
 Walking across a room, she’d realize halfway there that she was being watched and go into her Mae West walk.
 She really didn’t like women, but she flirted with men right up to the end.
 If a handsome guy was around, she’d act all interested in him, and lie to him about her age, tell him, Tm 82,’ when she was 86.”

-For the 47 years she lived in her apartment, she conducted all her interviews in her bedroom, with its imitation Louis XIV furniture, polar bear rugs, sprays of artificial flowers, nude paintings and statues of herself, and mirrored ceiling.
+For the 47 years that she lived in her apartment, she conducted all her interviews in her bedroom, with its imitation Louis XIV furniture, polar bear rugs, sprays of artificial flowers, nude paintings and statues of herself, and mirrored ceiling.
 She received journalists sitting up in bed in a glamour wig, stage makeup, and a filmy negligee, enjoying the psychological advantage it gave her.
 “You’re lyin’ there perfectly comfortable, and the guys are fidgetin’,” she said.
-In later years she criticized the graphic sex scenes in contemporary cinema.
+In later years, she criticized the graphic sex scenes in contemporary cinema.
 “The sex organs ain’t got no personality.”

 She rejected anything negative about herself, always expressing complete confidence in her professional future.
-A boastful prediction she made in the 1970s sounds remarkably prescient in the year 2.001, now that we know how enduring a presence in our lives she is.
+A boastful prediction she made in the 1970s sounds remarkably prescient in the year 2001, now that we know how enduring a presence in our lives she is.
 “I will always be where the action is,” she proclaimed from her canopied bed.
 “You can count on that.”

 Donate